Skip to main content

 The integration in a nutshell:

-Haystack integration with Azure AD is quite simple to set up and test, as well as quite powerful and flexible to meet your needs.
+The Haystack integration with Azure AD is simple to set up and test, while also being powerful and flexible enough to meet your needs.
 The key steps are:

 • STEP 1 - Send your Tenant ID to Haystack